 She holds an MA from University College Dublin in Cultural Policy and Arts Management, the focus of which was how charitable organisations use arts based programmes and products as part of their fundraising mix.
 In her spare time she is a painter and in the past has participated in community art projects and had illustrations published for a small not profit publication entitled “what not to say”.

-Sheelah Moloney is Director and Curator of 2020 Art Gallery in Cork city.
+Sheelah Moloney is Director of 2020 Curates Art Consultancy in Cork City.
 With over 10 years experience in the arts sector, both commercial and municipal, she has a unique insight into arts audiences and arts events development.
 Sheelah holds a BA(hons) degree in History of Art from UCC as well as qualifications in event management and film production.

 Dr Pamela O’Connor